failgood/failgood/README.md

 ## Avoiding global state

 * if you need a web server run it on a random port.
-* if you need a database create a db with a random name for each test. (see failfast-r2dbc) or run the test in a transaction that is rolled back at the end
+* if you need a database create a db with a random name for each test. (see the.orm) or run the test in a transaction that is rolled back at the end